covmatic/stations/README.md

 In the `utilities/config` directory you can find python scripts for generating setup protocols.

- - `hostame_ip.py` set the robot name, the hostname and a static ip for the robot
+ - `hostame_ip.py` set the robot name, the hostname, the DNS, the NTP server and a static ip for the robot

 # Usage